 Highlights

-Challenges and opportunities for DSOs
+Opportunities and challenges for DSOs

 - IoT could bring benefits with voltage quality analyses in different nodes and voltage loss per phase and Last Gasp.